thomas-yamada/derivita/README.md

 1.6.3.3

+1.3.6.9 3.6 Slide 11 complex number definition gap fill
+    -Except for “complex number”, make the bold words gaps, including a+bi.
+Include extra distractors.

+1.3.6.10 3.6 Example 1
+    Notes: 5 parts, abcde.
+Present complex number and ask students to enter the real and imaginary part.
+Make sure every possibility is covered, as in the example.
+Have at least one use decimals.
+Use Justin’s randomization protocol for randomizing the presented complex numbers.
+See 1.1.5 for randomization protocol.

 1.3.5.14 Definition 5, dropdown problem for bolded words.

 1.3.3.16, Example 5, solve via completing the square, make sure radical expression DOES NOT simplify to an integer.